Eating Hemp: It’s Not Just Another Plant

 You are responsible for your own decisions and career.
 Review product labels and product information before buying products so that you don’t put yourself at risk.

-*The DOD order/regulation on hemp products does not include FDA-approved cannabinoid drugs for which a Service member has a valid prescription.
+*The DOD and Service-level policies do not prohibit the use of durable hemp goods (like rope or clothing) or FDA-approved cannabinoid drugs for which a Service member has a valid prescription.

 ** This PDF document was published by the Department of Defense Office of the Under Secretary of Defense; we are not responsible for content contained therein.